 It goes without saying that an organization like Imaging Resource needs to keep its monitors carefully calibrated, but what about our readers?
 Bottom line, it doesn't matter who you are, if you care about your images, you need to care about the condition of your monitor(s).
 The good news is, monitor calibration is fairly easy, and even a modest investment can pay off big in image quality.
-If you'd like to read about the monitor calibrator we use here at IR, you can check out our Datacolor Spyder3 Elite review.
+If you'd like to read about the monitor calibrator we use here at IR, you can check out our original Datacolor Spyder3 Elite review.

 |Which shot is right?
 Is it the camera or your monitor?|

 |With an uncalibrated monitor, you can't tell what exposure is right, and your prints won't come close to matching your screen.|

 So how do you know whether your monitor is showing all it should be?
 To really tell, you need to calibrate it, but there are a couple of simple things to check that'll tell you just how badly a calibration is needed.
 The test images below will quickly tell you how badly out of adjustment your monitor is.
 (Note that we said "how badly," not "if:" Unless you're using a very high end display, it's a pretty safe assumption that an uncalibrated monitor is significantly out of kilter.)

 Can you see the highlights OK?

 The image above shows eight blocks of grey tints, with a pure white stripe running across the middle.
 The numbers on each block show the pixel value that block contains.
 (That is, the block labeled 251 has red, green, and blue pixel values of 251, 251, 251.)